emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/15-vector-when-data-dont-line-up-crs.md

 Geodetic CRS:  WGS 84
 ```

-If we specify a thicker line width using `size = 2` for the border layer, it
+If we specify a thicker line width using `linewidth = 0.5` for the border layer, it
 will make our map pop!
 We will also manually set the colors of the state
 boundaries and country boundaries.